 Prefect positions are open to upper school students only.
 Prefects hold key responsibilities and represent the school regularly at parents’ events.

-Deputy Head Boy supports the Head Boy in the day to day running of the school.
+Deputy Head Boy / Girl support the Head Boy and Head Girl in their day to day running of the school.
 This is the penultimate leadership position available to students in the school.
-Deputy Head Boy is depended upon to represent the school at numerous events and represent the Head Boy in his absence.
+Deputy Head Boy / Girl is depended upon to represent the school at numerous events and represent the Head Boy / Girl in their absence.

-Head Boy is the most senior student leadership role in the school.
-The Head boy meets regularly with the Headteacher, represents the student body at parent events and attends Governing Body meetings.
+Head Boy / Head Girl are the most senior student leadership roles in the school.
+The Head Boy / Girl meet regularly with the Headteacher, represent the student body at parent events and attend Governing Body meetings.

 Student Senior Leadership Team (SSLT)